stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 “Alexa, news.”

-Alexa will play the latest NPR hourly update on TuneIn Radio.
+Alexa will play the latest NPR and/or BBC hourly update on TuneIn Radio.
 Using the iOS app, as shown below, I can choose additional news items for Echo to play or read to me.

 ![Echo news selection](https://lh3.googleusercontent.com/-8YhzpSKZADM/VOjIQuaLiHI/AAAAAAABZw0/hqvsMfZIQb8/w557-h988-no/IMG_7195.png)

 Did I mention that the bathroom location is the best spot in the house for our Echo?

 # Make time for Echo
-Echo is also a great clock even though it doesn’t have a display.
+Echo is a great clock even though it doesn’t have a display.
 You can use echo to set an alarm, timer or simply request the time.
-I often find myself asking Echo to tell me the time in the morning or later in the evening with a simple:
+I often find myself asking Echo to tell me the time with a simple:

 “Alexa, what time is it?”

-Setting a timer or alarm is simple enough.
+Setting a timer or alarm is easy and convenient.
 When you set a timer, you can even ask:

 “Alexa, how much time is left?”

 Echo will happily tell you the remaining time.
 Echo really is the best clock, without a display, that I have every used.

 # Echo odds and ends
-What I’ve describe above are really the key features of the echo; however there are a many other things you can do.
+What I describe above are the key features of the echo; however there are a many other things you can do.
 In the list below, from the [Amazon Echo Ask Questions page](http://www.amazon.com/gp/help/customer/display.html?nodeId=201549800), you will find additional commands.
 What they do should speak (or read) for themselves.

 * “Alexa, who is [name]?”
 * “Alexa, when is [holiday]?”